Giant (2017 film): Critical response

 The film won several Goya awards in Spain and has been described as the most technically accomplished to date Basque-language movie.
 English language critics have been equally enthusiastic, praising especially its visual brilliance while noting that the plot loses momentum towards the end.

-As of June 2020, Giant holds a 70% approval rating on Rotten Tomatoes, based on ten reviews with an average rating of 6.5 out of 10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 78% based on 9 reviews, with an average rating of 6.8/10.